 Set the fabric under the presser foot, and then hold the fabric and the end of the thread with your left hand.

-Rotate the handwheel counterclockwise to lower the needle to the starting point of the stitching.
+Rotate the handwheel counterclockwise or press (Needle position button) to lower the needle to the starting point of the stitching.

 Lower the presser foot lever.

-Slowly press down on the foot controller to start sewing.
+(When the foot controller is plugged in, slowly press down on the foot controller to start sewing.)

 Guide the fabric lightly by hand.

-Remove your foot from the foot controller to stop sewing.
+(When the foot controller is plugged in, remove your foot from the foot controller to stop sewing.)